Material Selection Guides for 3D Printing in Medical

-Choosing the right material is the first step to success in 3D printing.
+Choosing the right materials and the printing technologies are among the first step to success in 3D printing.
 This guide covers the most popular 3D printing materials in medical industry, their advantages, limitations and applications, and provides a framework that help you choose the right one for your project.

 Credit: Tom Claes on Unsplash